- Associate Head Coach &

 Prior to joining the staff at Tennessee, Beamer worked one season (2000) as a graduate assistant at Georgia Tech, helping with the Yellow Jacket quarterbacks and wide receivers.

 Beamer earned his bachelor’s degree from Virginia Tech in 1999 and was the Hokies’ starting long snapper for three seasons.
 He also contributed as a wide receiver.
 He played on four bowl teams and three Big East Conference championship squads.

 He concluded his college playing career by helping the 1999 Hokies to a No. 2 final regular-season ranking and a berth in the national championship game played against Florida State in the Sugar Bowl.

-Born in Charleston, S.C., Beamer is the son of longtime Virginia Tech head football coach Frank Beamer.
-He is married to the former Emily Gladney, a Starkville, Miss., native.
-The couple has two daughters, Sutton and Olivia.
+Born in Charleston, South Carolina, Beamer is the son of longtime Virginia Tech head football coach Frank Beamer.
+He is married to the former Emily Gladney, a Starkville, Mississippi, native.
+The couple has two daughters, Sutton and Olivia, and a son, Hunter.